RuodanL/fixation_probability/README.md

 # Fixation probability on hypergraphs with high symmetry

-We provide here code to accompany the following paper:
+Here we provide the code that accompanies the following paper:

 R. Liu, N. Masuda.
 Fixation dynamics on hypergraphs.